fpereiro/gotoB/tutorial/tutorial.md

 #### How is the frontend loaded?

-Loading the backend is simple: you copy the backend program to a server and run the backend using the runtime.
+Getting the backend to run is simple: you copy the backend program to a server and run the backend using the runtime.
 The backend is a program that will run constantly and forever, until you stop it.
 Once you set it running, it will be listening to incoming requests.

 It is esential that your server should receive the requests directed to a given web domain.
 For example, if your app's domain is `myapp.com`, your server should be configured so that it receives all the requests sent to `myapp.com`.
 We won't go into details here, because this tutorial is focused on the frontend and this topic squarely belongs to the backend.
 The gist of it is that, from the perspective of the web, `myapp.com` should *point* to your server.

-The frontend, however, works differently than the frontend.
+The frontend works differently.
 When the user opens a new tab to go to a webapp, the frontend is not there yet.
 It must be *loaded* onto the browser first.
 How does this happen?
+The diagram above explains the main steps:

 ```
 Step 1:

 ┌──╌ Browser ╌─────────┐                     ┌──╌ Backend ╌─────────────┐
 │                 ─────┼──╌ request URL ╌────┼─────>                    │
-└──────────────────────┘                     └──────────────────────────┘
+└──────────────────────┘    (myapp.com)      └──────────────────────────┘

 Step 2: